balbuf/composer-git-merge-driver/README.md

 The Composer JSON Git Merge Driver provides a mechanism to more effectively merge `composer.json` and `composer.lock` files that have been modified simultaneously in separate branches / development histories.
-The [custom git merge driver][merge driver] is activated when the composer JSON files require a merge more complex than a simple "fast forward".
+The [custom git merge driver][merge driver] is invoked when the composer JSON files require a merge more complex than a simple "fast forward."

 ## How it Works